Petros Sasaki: Biography

-Born on August 23, 1939, in Odate, Japan, into an Orthodox family, he was already the third generation in his family to be Orthodox.
+Born on August 23, 1939, in Ōdate, Japan, into an Orthodox family, he was already the third generation in his family to be Orthodox.

 From 1964, he studied Orthodox theology and icon painting at the University of Athens (Greece), combining his studies with practical work in the field of church art.
 In April 1967, after the military coup in Greece, he was ordered to leave the country.

 In January 1968, he came to Finland, where, with the support of Archbishop Paul of Karelia (Gusev-Olmari), he obtained work painting the newly built Orthodox churches and settled in the city of Kuopio.
 Sasaki spent his first summer at the New Valaam Monastery among Russian monks and later opened an icon painting circle in Kuopio, fulfilling both church and private orders for icon painting.
 His first major commission was to paint the iconostasis and a series of icons for the Trinity Cathedral of the Lintula Monastery built in 1973.